MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/troubleshoot-the-oracle-database-adapter.md

 ---
 description: "Learn more about: Troubleshoot the Oracle Database adapter"
-title: "Troubleshoot the Oracle Database adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Troubleshoot the Oracle Database adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "troubleshooting"
-ms.assetid: 2a3da42b-413b-479a-90d2-02f262abff41
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Troubleshoot the Oracle Database adapter
 The [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] uses or depends on several Microsoft technologies, including but not limited to the [!INCLUDE[afproductnamelong](../../includes/afproductnamelong-md.md)], Microsoft [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], and the Microsoft [!INCLUDE[btsDotNetFramework_md](../../includes/btsdotnetframework-md.md)].
 The [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] is built on top of the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], which in turn requires the [!INCLUDE[btsDotNetFramework_md](../../includes/btsdotnetframework-md.md)].
 The adapters can be consumed either by writing applications using [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] or by creating BizTalk applications.
 For issues related to each of these technologies and products, see the respective documentation.